 dynamic nature of governmental regulations and policies is an external risk to the supply chain.
 A supply chain management strategy that does not factor in regulatory changes is a recipe for disaster.
 Taxations, trade restrictions, border controls, and labor laws are some of the factors that affect supply chain operations.
 Failure to adhere to and stay updated with government regulations is a supply chain risk.

-price fluctuations in fuel costs, route efficiency, port complications are some of the factors that cause supply chain disruptions.
-These factors directly affect the transportation costs in the supply chain.
+price fluctuations in fuel costs, route efficiency, and port complications are some of the factors that cause supply chain disruptions.
+These factors directly affect transportation costs in the supply chain.

 Supply chain risk management (SCRM) definition is the process of taking strategic steps that can help companies identify, analyze, assess, and mitigate the risk in the supply chain.
 Supply chain risk management processes can be broken into risk identification, assessment, and mitigation.